Uxcel logo

 FacebookLinkedinTwitter

 Interviewing a candidate is a stressful experience for both sides.
-Like an interviewee, a hiring manager or anyone else responsible for interviewing personnel might worry about saying something wrong and losing a talented designer.
+Like an interviewee, hiring managers or anyone else responsible for interviewing personnel might worry about saying something wrong and losing a talented designer.
+However, taking a thoughtful and inclusive approach to the interview process when hiring a designer can help ease these concerns.

 Illustration